 The Long Version:

-As a writer, Evan is a longtime contributor of features and investigative reporting to magazines like Wired, The New Yorker, Outside, and National Geographic.
+Outside of Atavist, Evan is a longtime contributor of features and investigative reporting to magazines like Wired, The New Yorker, Outside, and National Geographic.
 He has reported from Russia, Cameroon, Bangladesh, Brazil, the Philippines, Israel, and elsewhere on transnational crime, science and technology, the environment, terrorism, and politics.
 He is the co-author of Safe: The Race to Protect Ourselves in a Newly Dangerous World (HarperCollins, 2005), about innovation and counterterrorism.

-He is a two-time finalist for the National Magazine Awards, a two-time finalist for the Livingston Award for reporting, a finalist for the Al Neuharth Innovation in Investigative Journalism award, and a winner of the Clark/Payne Award for science writing.
+As a writer, he is a two-time finalist for the National Magazine Awards, a two-time finalist for the Livingston Award for reporting, a finalist for the Al Neuharth Innovation in Investigative Journalism award, and a winner of the Clark/Payne Award for science writing.
 His writing has been selected for numerous anthologies, including The Best American Magazine Writing 2010, The Best of Technology Writing 2006 and 2010, The Best American Nonrequired Writing 2010, and The Best American Science Writing 2012.
 His 2009 Wired cover story “Vanish,” about his attempt to disappear and the public’s effort to find him, was selected as one of the 20 best stories in the magazine’s history.

 A native of Atlanta, Georgia, he currently lives in Brooklyn, New York.